Download or print PDF of Financial Assistance Policy here.

 This hospital reserves the right to not apply this policy to services that are deemed to be elective in nature.
 The determination of whether or not a service is elective shall reside with the hospital.

-Collection actions that PCRMC may take in the event of nonpayment are described in our AR Management policy.
-You may obtain a copy of this policy by contacting the Patient Financial Services Department at 573-458-7715.
+Collection actions that PCRMC may take in the event of nonpayment are described in our Accounts Receivable (AR) Management Policy.
+You may obtain a copy of this policy by contacting the Patient Financial Services Department at (573) 458-7715 or visit here.

 This policy does not apply to any non-hospital Phelps County Regional Medical Center affiliate or related entity.

 The Director of Patient Finance is responsible to oversee the compliance of the Financial Assistance program.

 Recommended by: Kent D. Johnson

 Approved by: Jana Cook, VP/Chief Financial Officers